onymco/guide.onym.co/_resources/01-the-basics.md

 If you find the site useful, consider joining our mailing list below where we’ll send occasional thoughts and additional resources on naming.
-And if you see something that would be a good addition to the site, submit an edit via [Github](https://github.com/onymco/onym.co) or drop us a line.
+And if you need support on your upcoming naming project drop us a line and we'd be happy to help.

 – Greg and Willem